 Debugging XSLT and XQuery with Back-mapping

-Prior to initiating an XSLT or XQuery execution, click the “Enable Back-mapping” button on the XMLSpy toolbar.
+Let’s give it a shot.
+Prior to initiating an XSLT or XQuery transformation, click the “Enable Back-mapping” button on the XMLSpy toolbar.

 The process works the same in Text View for XSLT and XQuery output – simply select the portion of the output document you need to analyze.